dwyl/product-roadmap/checklists.md

 for anyone interested in _effectiveness_ both on a _personal_ level and in _any_ field of work.
-The concepts in the book are simple, both to understand and explain.
+The concepts in the book are simple, both to understand and explain;

+> “under conditions of complexity, not only are checklists a help, they are required for success.” ~ Atul Gawande, The Checklist Manifesto: How to Get Things Right

-Atul does a excellent job of explaining how several industries/sectors/professions use checklists to perform complex high-stakes tasks precisely, repeatably and virtually error-free.
+Atul does a excellent job of explaining how several industries/sectors/professions develop and use checklists to perform complex high-stakes tasks precisely, repeatably and virtually error-free.

 There are several good reviews/summaries of the book online.
 One of my favourite summaries is by Nathan Lorenzo (Productivity Game):